LeunensMichiel/lowatter/src/markdown/pages/team.md

       Legal Context'.

       Since 2019 he is a **scientific assistant** within the Building Physics research group of Ghent University, with the main focus being the design and construction of a Legionella test set-up.
-In addition, he helps to follow up monitoring campaigns and disinfection strategies in buildings infected with Legionella.
+In addition, he helps to follow up monitoring campaigns and decontamination strategies in buildings contaminated with Legionella.

       In 2019 (**valorisation grant IOF**), Emiel joined the LoWatter team as a technical expert.